brakmic/htmx_server/README.md

 ### Web server based on CrowCpp and htmx

-This web server uses CrowCpp as its backend and htmx on the frontend.
+This web server uses [CrowCpp](https://github.com/CrowCpp/Crow) as its backend and [htmx](https://htmx.org) on the frontend.

+C++ in the backend provides fast, native binaries, while htmx on the frontend provides responsive web apps that don't need JS-frameworks.

+This reduces code bloat on both sides.

+**Notice**: *This project is still in development.
+There is not much to see in the browser.*

 ### Compilation